oliang2000/yerkes-plate-digitization/README.md

-## Yerkes Data Analysis
+## Yerkes Plate Digitization Data Analysis
 :stars:

-Functions:
-Get data from gaia
-Read CSV created by Apeture Astrometry Tool
+match.py:
+For a given .csv file (of start data extracted from plate), fetches star data of matching field from GAIA and compares data.